 A gap in your schooling, whether for military service or any other reason, does not affect your admissions status as delineated in these distinctions.

-- If you have not already spent a full academic year or more in a college/university in the U.S. or Canada, then you must apply to Columbia Engineering as a first-year student.
+- If you have not already spent a full academic year or more in a college/university in the United States or Canada, then you must apply to Columbia Engineering as a first-year student.

-- If you have already spent a full academic year or more in a university in the U.S. or Canada, then you must apply to SEAS as a transfer student.
+- If you have already spent a full academic year or more in a university in the United States or Canada, then you must apply to Columbia Engineering as a transfer student.

-- If you have spent more than two full academic years in a college/university in the U.S. or Canada, then you are no longer eligible to apply to Columbia Engineering as an undergraduate at all.
+- If you have spent more than two full academic years in a college/university in the United States or Canada, then you are no longer eligible to apply to Columbia Engineering as an undergraduate at all.

-- If you have spent a full academic year or less in a university outside the U.S. or Canada, then you must still apply to Columbia Engineering as a first-year student.
+- If you have spent a full academic year or less in a university outside the United States or Canada, then you must still apply to Columbia Engineering as a first-year student.

-- If you have spent more than a full academic year in a university outside the U.S. or Canada, then you are no longer eligible to apply to Columbia Engineering as an undergraduate at all.
+- If you have spent more than a full academic year in a university outside the United States or Canada, then you are no longer eligible to apply to Columbia Engineering as an undergraduate at all.

 Prospective Columbia College Applicants